-Students may use cell phones or other electronic devices on the school sidewalks and in the common areas of the school before and after school, so long as they do not create a distraction or a disruption.
+Students may use cell phones or other electronic devices in the common areas of the school before and after school, so long as they do not create a distraction or a disruption.
 Students may not use cell phones or other electronic devices while they are in locker rooms or restrooms.
-Students must comply with each teacher's classroom rules regarding cell phone use in class.
+Students will be required to place cell phones on teacher created shelf, bag or compartments.
+Students will not be allowed to have cell phones, smart watches or other electronic devices on during class.